Transkribus/competitions/README.md

 #### Running on production

 To run the production server, you'll need to install [uWSGI] and [nginx].
-Follow the [links] to find tutorials on how to use each one with the rest of the Django+uWSGI+nginx stack.
+Follow the links ([Ubuntu 14.04]/upstart, [Ubuntu 16.04]/systemd) to find tutorials on how to use each one with the rest of the Django+uWSGI+nginx stack (not that in what follows an upstart installation is assumed):

 The configuration files you'll need before running uWSGI/nginx are: